 Screening is meant to find cancer in people who do not have symptoms of the disease.
 People who already have symptoms that might be caused by lung cancer may need tests such as CT scans to find the underlying cause, which in some cases may be cancer.
 But this kind of testing is for diagnosis and is not the same as screening.
 Some of the possible symptoms of lung cancer that kept people out of the NLST were coughing up blood and weight loss without trying.

-To get the most potential benefit from screening, patients need to be in good health.
+To get the most benefit from screening, patients need to be in good health.
 For example, they need to be able to have surgery and other treatments to try to cure lung cancer if it is found.
-Patients who require home oxygen therapy most likely could not withstand having part of a lung removed, and so are not candidates for screening.
-Patients with other serious medical problems that would shorten their lives or keep them from having surgery may also not be able to benefit enough from screening for it to be worth the risks, and so should also not be screened.
+Patients who need home oxygen therapy probably couldn’t withstand having part of a lung removed, and so are not candidates for screening.
+Patients with other serious medical problems that would shorten their lives or keep them from having surgery might not benefit enough from screening for it to be worth the risks, and so should also not be screened.

 Metal implants in the chest (like pacemakers) or back (like rods in the spine) can interfere with x-rays and lead to poor quality CT images of the lungs.
 People with these types of implants were also kept out of the NLST, and so should not be screened with CT scans for lung cancer according to the ACS guidelines.